tbrowder/raku-advent-extras/2019/BACKGROUND.md

 still in active service with the USAF, courses in COBOL, ADA, and IBM System 360 Assembler: still all on a main-frame, batch job.

-After retirement, I was able to get hired as a Branch Chief (supervising two people) and Senior Analyst. as a Senior Analyst hired to conduct vulnerability studies of weapons effects against hardened and buried bunkers,
+After retirement, I was able to get hired with the local Field Office of Oklahoma State University as a Senior Analyst and Branch Chief (supervising two people).  as a Senior Analyst hired to conduct vulnerability studies of weapons effects against hardened and buried bunkers,

 But I was
 lucky enough in my last career to be hired as an engineer with lots of